 Positive actions schools can take to correct student behaviour related to vandalism and misuse once it has occurred

 Bathrooms are largely an unsupervised environment.
-This makes responding to vandalism and misuse of sanitary items challenging for schools, especially when it is not always possible to identify the student(s) responsible.
+This makes responding to vandalism and misuse of period products challenging for schools, especially when it is not always possible to identify the student(s) responsible.
 For this reason, schools should focus efforts on preventing vandalism and misuse through the steps in this Guidance.

 Minor incidents could include graffiti or scratchiti (with a sharp object), tampons and pads pulled out from dispenser and thrown on the floor, pads stuck to the mirror.

 Major incidents could include incidents which result in significant financial cost for the school, such as plumbing issues as a result of tampons and pads inappropriately flushed down the toilet.

 Consequences for incidents involving bathroom graffiti and vandalism will depend on the severity of the incident.
 Schools may consider:

 - placing emphasis on instructional responses, such as re-teaching the desired behaviour

 - where the students responsible for the vandalism or misuse are known, logical consequences should follow – for example, the student could be responsible for removing graffiti from the dispenser or picking up period products from the floor

 - discuss with students issues of graffiti on government property and more pro-social ways to express creativity and individuality